inex/ixp-manager-docs-md/docs/features/patch-panels.md

 ## Adding a Patch Panel

-The following image shows a typical *add a new patch panel* form (as of v4.3).
+The following image shows a typical *add a new patch panel* form.
 You'll note that clicking *Help* provides detailed context aware help messages.

 ![Adding a Patch Panel](img/pp-add2.png)